marberi/100days/README.md

 # Day 129 [2019-05-30]
 Prepared a presentation on ML in the morning.
+We had visiors from a biology group, which was among other things, interested in using ML.
 Also watched an interview in the AGI series from Lex Fridman.
 Interesting discussion at the end about the problem of unemployment as a consequence of AI.
 Nothing conclusive, but Eric Weinstein was sceptical to socialism (read: basic income), which is often the only really